squatconf/manifest/README.md

 ## How is this possible?

-Conferences costs are huge, and ticket prices are often [nowhere near the true per-attendee cost](http://2014.lxjs.org/about/), even for a non-profit conference.
+Conference costs are huge, and ticket prices are often [nowhere near the true per-attendee cost](http://2014.lxjs.org/about/), even for a non-profit conference.

-Fancy venues, transporation, hotels and food are really nice perks to have, but…
+Fancy venues, transportation, hotels and food are really nice perks to have, but…

-If you hold a conference in a squat… the speakers advance their travel expenses… host in squatted spaces… tell people to bring some food… and the wifi will be dodgy for sure…
+If you hold a conference in a squat… the speakers advance their travel expenses… tell people to bring some food… and the wifi will be dodgy for sure…